BendingUnit-22/GeoLIP/README.md

 > Total time: 1065.6 seconds

-The first 10 numbers are the estimated FGLs correspond to the 10 predictions. `Total time` tracks the total number elapsed to compute the 10 FGLs.
+The first 10 numbers are the estimated FGLs correspond to the 10 predictions. `Total time` tracks the total time elapsed to compute the 10 FGLs.